 The hot-cold treatment has been used for years in sport and aids in the recovery of muscles after intense bouts of exercise.
 Water (a shower or bath) or heat/cold packs can apply the appropriate hot-cold treatment.

 The heat will help to increase circulation to the affected area so aid in muscle mending.
 It is important to remember that heat treatment has also been associated with increased inflammation.

 We recommend a couple alternations before finishing with cold treatment to best increase muscle recuperation.

 When your muscles hurt, the last thing you want to do is go exercise again.
 We completely support some rest for 1-2 days after a serious spell of DOMS.
-If only specific body parts are sore, it may be good to work other parts, minimizing the recurring load in the sore muscles but still providing time for improvement.
+If only specific body parts are sore, it may be good to work other parts, minimising the recurring load in the sore muscles but still providing time for improvement.

 Shocking we know.
 When you are sore from doing exercise the best way to help is often more exercise.
-If DOMS lingers longer then 1-2 days it can be good to do some physical activity utilizing the sore body parts.
+If DOMS lingers longer then 1-2 days it can be good to do some physical activity utilising the sore body parts.